Pavagadh Hill: History and legends

+Several monks of the Achalgacch such as Mahendraprabhasuri, Merutungasuri, and Jaykesarisuri amongst many, and those of the Tapagacch such as Dharmaratnasuri, Hemvimalsuri, Laxmisagarsuri, Bhuvansundarsuri etc. consecrated numerous temples and idols on the hill.
+According to several Śvetāmbara scriptures, at one time, these shrines were considered to be of equal rank and importance as those atop the hill at Palitana.

+It is believed that there was one large Śvetāmbara temple earlier on the hill, which faced multiple invasions.
+The ruins of this temple were used to construct 3 smaller Digambar temples.

 Known for its forts, there are also dozens of heritage structures on the hill.
 It is part of the Champaner-Pavagadh Archaeological Park, a UNESCO World Heritage Site.

 Jain Temple

 The temples of Jainism at Pavagadh are also noteworthy.
 They are of three groups: The first consists of the Bhavanaderi temples near the Naqqarkhana gate called the Navalakka temples, the second group is in honour of the tirthankaras Suparshvanatha and Chandraprabhu and the third group, situated on the south east of Pavagarh Hill (Mataji's cliff), is near the Pārśva temple next to the Dudhia tank.
 On the basis of their "stylistic and architectural features", the date of construction of these temples is deduced to be the 14th–15th centuries.
 The temple is made up of pure white stone with elaborately carved seated and standing images of the Jain pantheon are seen on the outer walls of the temples.
 The Garbabrihas are enshrined with beautiful stone images of tirthankaras in these temples.
 All the temples have been renovated over time.
 The temple also has a 30 ft. tall statue of God Bahubali stands tall in its vicinity.

 The Greek geographer Ptolemy many centuries ago in his work regarded this temple as an ancient and holy place.
 In 1480 Mahmud Begada, the Muslim sultan of Gujarat, heavily damaged this temple.
 In 1880 this temple was repaired.
 The entire complex houses a Dharmshala or guesthouse, a Jain restaurant and gardens.